Field notes · Context loss

 ask what it is holding.

-Not: "Do I need this page?"
-Not: "Should I close this?"
-Not: "Why am I like this?"
+Skip "Do I need this page?", "Should I close this?", and "Why am I like this?"

 Ask what the tab is holding.